Ateneo de Manila University: Satellite campuses

-The Rockwell Center in Makati houses the School of Law and the Graduate School of Business, among other units.
+The Rockwell Center in Makati houses the School of Law and the Graduate School of Business, among other Professional School units.
 The Salcedo Village campus contains various facilities, including the Ateneo Center for Continuing Education.
 The Ateneo School of Medicine and Public Health is located at the Don Eugenio López Sr. Medical Complex in Ortigas Center, Pasig, alongside its partner hospital, The Medical City.

 Ateneo Blue Cloud

-During the COVID-19 pandemic, the Ateneo launched the Ateneo Blue Cloud, a virtual campus providing online, blended, and face-to-face learning materials.
+During the COVID-19 pandemic, the Ateneo launched Ateneo Blue Cloud, a virtual campus providing online, blended, and face-to-face learning materials.

 Administration and organization

 The university is overseen by a board of trustees, chaired by Bernadine T. Siy.
 The current university president, priest and economist Roberto Yap SJ, leads the central administration.
 The university's present sectoral structure includes vice-presidents for social development, university and global relations, finance, and administration and human resources.

 The Ateneo de Manila has been granted autonomous status by the Philippine Commission on Higher Education (CHED) since 2001, granting it flexibility in introducing new programs.
 It is one of a select few universities in the country to receive this status.

 The university is organized into twelve schools, divided between the higher education and basic education units.
 Each unit is managed by a vice-president.